deliveroo/deliveroo.engineering/_posts/2017-09-08-rebase-technique-for-clean-cut-commits.md

 You have to be careful with this, because rewriting commit history **after your branch is visible to other people** might cause disruption.
 This technique is best used **before you publish your branch**.
 If you do it after, do it before you open a pull request and don't forget to notify your team, to prevent someone branching off your branch and suddenly having lots of conflicts with your new changes.

-I use this rebase technique dozens of times a day.
-Using Git aliases helped me speed up things by quite a bit.
+I use this rebase technique dozens of times a day and those Git aliases helped me speed up things by quite a bit.

-If you want to learn more about Git `rebase`, make sure to check my colleague Ben's detailed [article on the topic][reset-rebase-workflow].
+To learn more about Git `rebase`, make sure to check my colleague Ben's detailed [article on the topic][reset-rebase-workflow].

 <figure class="small">
 ![What if](/images/posts/rebase-technique-for-clean-cut-commits/what-if-the-ultimate-question-of-life-the-universe-and-everything-is-git-rebase-i-master.jpg)